kjellmesotten/promises-exercises-Comp/README.md

 * `npm run 06-async-functions` - Turn promise-centric functions into `async` functions.
 Refactor code that uses `.then(cb)` to use sequential control flow instead.

 > Tip:  To run any of the exercises above in watch mode, add `-- --watch`, (e.g. `npm run 01-making-promises -- --watch`)

+## Acknowledgements

+This exercise suite was adapted from [this repository](https://github.com/lighthouse-labs/promises-exercises) by Lighthouse Labs.